MassiGy/Camp-Shop/README.md

 <br>

-Also by doing so, if any updates are made to the main repo `master` branch, you can easily get the latest updates by `git pull upstream master`
+Also by doing so, if any updates are made to the main repo `master` branch, you can easily get the latest updates with  `git pull upstream master`

 ---